stormbeard/thesis/proposal/proposal.md

 the algorithm is k/i.
-This is not directly useful for my investigation into weighted random sampling; however, it is useful to give an overview of this algorithm since Efraimidis and Spirakis [12] use a variation of AlgorithmR that utilizes random sort and weights to accomplish a weighted-random variation of reservoir sampling.
+This is not directly useful for my investigation into weighted random sampling; however, it is useful to give an overview of this algorithm since Efraimidis and Spirakis [12] use a variation of AlgorithmR that utilizes a random sort and weights to accomplish a weighted-random variation of reservoir sampling.
 This is explained in the next section.

 ##### Weighted Random Sampling via Reservoir